generator-expression生成器表达式

 def __iter__(self):

-return (match.group() for match in RE_WORD.finditer(self.text))
+return (match.group() for match in RE_WORD.finditer(self.text)) when to use generator expression?

 if the generator expression spans more than a couple of lines, I prefer to code a generator function for the sake of readability.